 \subsubsection{Visualization}

-Visualization of saliency maps has become a standard tool for interpreting the attention of neural networks that is based on backpropagation of gradients.
+Visualization of saliency maps has become a standard tool for interpreting the attention of neural networks based on the backpropagation of gradients.
 These probabilistic maps are only effective when specific objects or targets of interest exist.
-For example faces in computer vision applications or lesions in the medical domain.
+For example, faces in computer vision applications or lesions in the medical domain.
 However, for a disorder like AD that is characterized by gross brain atrophy involving many regions and varying significantly across subjects and through disease progression, saliency maps are not very informative.

-Although many of the features did not lend themselves readily to human interpretability, we were able identify some features from the global module ($G_g$) of the GLA-GAN that were relevant to this particular task.
-Some of the commonly used biomarkers for Alzheimer’s include cortical and subcortical atrophy and dilation of ventricles.
-One of the features characterized these specific brain regions as shown in Figure \ref{fig:GANVis} (a).
+Although many of the features did not lend themselves readily to human interpretability, we were able to identify some features from the global module ($G_g$) of the GLA-GAN that were relevant to this particular task.
+Some commonly used biomarkers for Alzheimer’s include cortical and subcortical atrophy and dilation of ventricles.
+One of the features characterized by these specific brain regions is shown in Figure \ref{fig:GANVis} (a).
 Furthermore, several neuroimaging studies have identified specific brain regions most prominently affected by the disease \cite{Sawyer217}.
-The feature depicted in Figure \ref{fig:GANVis} (b) highlights the relative significance of superior frontal gyrus region.
-Metabolic changes in this particular region has been associated with cognitive decline \cite{Hernandez2018}.
+The feature depicted in Figure \ref{fig:GANVis} (b) highlights the relative significance of the superior frontal gyrus region.
+Metabolic changes in this particular region have been associated with cognitive decline \cite{Hernandez2018}.
 In addition to these overall features, we identified a feature that emphasized the potential contribution of a specific brain region for AD diagnosis.
-Figures \ref{fig:GANVis} (c) and (d) display the same feature that illustrates the importance of vermis region of the cerebellum with intensity differences between the normal and AD subjects respectively.
-This particular region has been implicated to be affected in the early stages of the disease \cite{jacobs2018cerebellum} which could be crucial for timely diagnosis.
+Figures \ref{fig:GANVis} (c) and (d) display the same feature that illustrates the importance of the vermis region of the cerebellum with intensity differences between the normal and AD subjects, respectively.
+This particular region has been implicated in being affected in the early stages of the disease \cite{jacobs2018cerebellum}, which could be crucial for timely diagnosis.